swiftlang/swift/docs/LibraryEvolution.rst

 about properties that may change between library versions must be parameterized with the `availability context` that is using the entity.
 An availability context is a set of minimum platform and library versions that can be assumed present for code executing within the context.
+(See `Declaring Library Version Dependencies`_.)
 This allows the compiler to answer the question, "Given what I know about where this code will be executed, what can I assume about a particular entity being used?".

 If the entity is declared within the same module as the code that's using it, then the code is permitted to know all the details of how the entity is